 When either of these occurs in the workplace, you should act immediately.
 If you fail to deal with it properly, you’re liable for harassment suffered by your employees.

-For example, a member of staff informs you informally that their line manager regularly criticises and disregards their contributions, purposefully ignore them in conversation and regularly makes comments about their religion.
+For example, a member of staff informs you informally that their line manager regularly criticises and disregards their contributions.
+They purposefully ignore them in conversation and regularly makes comments about their religion.

-You go through the process of addressing the issue first informally and then formally, but the employee still sees no improvement and the bullying continues.
-If as a last resort the bullied employee decides to resign, they can make a claim for constructive dismissal.
+You go through the process of addressing the issue first informally and then formally, but the employee still sees no improvement.
+If you take no action and the bullying continues, as a last resort the bullied employee may decide to resign.
+This would count as “the last straw” and they can claim constructive dismissal.

 Under article six of the Human Rights Act 1998, everyone has the right to be presumed innocent until proven guilty.
 The same approach applies to the workplace.
 You should follow your internal policies and investigate all allegations properly and fairly and give the accused a chance to respond.

-An example of a situation that can lead to claims of constructive dismissal is if a manager suspects an employee of theft from the company and accuses them of this without carrying out an investigation.
+An example of a situation that can lead to claims of constructive dismissal is if an employer suspects an employee of theft from the company and accuses them of this without carrying out an investigation.

-If the employee decides to resign as a result of this baseless allegation, they can then bring a claim against you for constructive dismissal.
+If they feel they’re being treated unfairly, the employee decides to resign as a result of this baseless allegation.
+They can then bring a claim against you for constructive dismissal.

 Constructive dismissal and case law

-You should also familiarise yourself with some constructive dismissal case law examples to highlight the various circumstances in which employees claim for constructive dismissal.
+You should also familiarise yourself with some constructive dismissal case law examples to highlight all the circumstances in which employees claim for constructive dismissal.

-- Malik and Mahmud v.
-Bank of Credit; Mahmud v.
-Bank of Credit: This is a leading case that first confirmed the existence of an implied term of mutual trust and confidence in all employment contracts.
+This is a leading case that first confirmed the existence of an implied term of mutual trust and confidence in all employment contracts.
 Both claimants lost their jobs with the organisation after it went insolvent due to various fraudulent activities.
 They then tried to seek other employment elsewhere but to no avail.
 Eventually, they sued their previous employer for their loss of job prospect due to the reputational damage they suffered because of their association with the company.
 The case concluded with the House of Lords unanimously holding that contracts imply an unspoked term of mutual trust and confidence.
-They also went on to say that while the aim of the implied term is to protect employee relationships, employers can be held liable if the breach to the terms causes “continuing financial losses”.
+They also went on to say that while the aim of the implied term is to protect employee relationships, if the employer’s breach causes “continuing financial losses” the employer can be held liable.

 Ordinarily, because this constitutes a significant breach going to the “root of the employment contract”, the ET would conclude that the employee was constructively dismissed.